 * Some Colleges have Peer2Peer reps, see here .
 These are undergrads and/or grads that have been trained to some extent by the uni in counselling.
 At least two years ago, various Peer2Peer leaders told us they would listen to people from Colleges that do not have Peer2Peer rep groups.

-* The CUSU Welfare Officer often runs certain support groups, e.g. B-eat Eating Disorders Support, Self-help Group, and
+* The CUSU Welfare Officer often runs certain support groups e.g. (not necessarily more than 2018 up to date), B-eat Eating Disorders Support, Self-help Group, and

 * Autistic Spectrum / Apergers social group: this group is for anyone who identifies with Asperger Syndrome or High Functioning Autism and is studying at the University of Cambridge were some of the groups run in 2016.

 * Beeline Sexual Health info at CUSU: beeline *at* cusu.cam.ac.

 * Personal Safety Alarms: CUSU and the Graduate Union now sell personal attack alarms for of the order of £3 each from the CUSU and Graduate Union Offices.

 * Linkline is a useful first point of contact: anonymous listeners on 01223 367 575 (7pm-7am).
 Note: In Cambridge these are often students anonymously dedicated to this cause.